-3 km south from Naranjo, on the road to Paquera, a side road to the left leads to Playa Blanca which looks upon the Sugarhat Island and the former prison island Isla San Lucas.
+3 km south from Naranjo a side road to the left leads to Playa Blanca which looks upon the Sugarhat Island and the former prison island Isla San Lucas.

 The cove of Playa Blanca has white coral sand and turquoise waters where you can snorkel and swim.

-If you continue on the main road to Paquera you come close to the shore at Bahia Gigante, a crescent sandy bay which is nice for a break and a snack in the funky beach bar.
-400 m offshore lies Isla Gitana which in pre-columbian times had been a cemetery island.
+Further down the main road to Paquera you come close to the shore at Bahia Gigante, a crescent sandy bay with dark sand which is nice for a break and a snack in Ericka's cozy little restaurant by the beach.
+From here you look upon Isla Gitana which lies 400 m offshore.
+In pre-columbian times it had been used as a cemetery island.

-5 km further on you pass through Rio Grande.
-From here you can make a tour on horseback or with a quad into the hills to the "El Salto" waterfall with its swimming holes.
+5 km further on you pass through the hamlet of Rio Grande.
+From here you can make a tour on horseback into the hills to get to the "El Salto" waterfall with its swimming holes.
 Also close to Rio Grande is the small, scenic cove of Playa Pájaro where you can swim and relax under huge old trees.

-From Rio Grande it's a 7 km drive on a bolder strewn road until Paquera, which is locally known for producing many different vegetables and fruits.
-In Paquera you find supermarkets, an ATM cashier, gas station and a couple of hotels and cabinas.
-Though there isn't much to do in the small village it's a good basis for visiting the Curu Wildlife Reserve which is only 5 km away.
+From Rio Grande it's another 7 km drive until Paquera, which is locally known for producing vegetables and fruits.
+In Paquera you find supermarkets, an ATM cashier, a gas station and some nice options for staying overnight.
+Cabinas in Paquera are inexpensive compared to the popular tourist spots.
+Although there isn't much to do in the small village Paquera is a good basis for visiting the Curu Wildlife Reserve which is only 5 km away.
 Local operators also offer boat and snorkeling tours to the Tortuga Islands or scuba diving.